Using Automatic Failover

 Couchbase Server can be configured to generate an alert (via the Couchbase Web Console or email) both when a node is automatically failed over or when it has failed but not automatically failed over.

 By default, there is a 120 second delay before a node will be automatically failed over by the Cluster Manager.
-This timeout can be increased, but not decreased below the minimum of 30 seconds.
-The minimum time is needed by the software to confirm that the node is indeed down by performing multiple checks of that node’s status.
+This timeout can be increased to any value up to 3600 seconds, and decreased to any value above 5 seconds.
+This 5 second minimum delay is needed by the software to confirm that the node is indeed down by performing multiple checks of that node’s status.
 This helps prevent false alarms, such as failover of a functioning but slow node or failover due to ephemeral network connection issues.
+It is strongly recommended that you do not lower the failover timeout from its default of 120 seconds unless you have very reliable infrastructure underlying each of your Couchbase Server nodes.

 Resetting the Automatic Failover Counter